ElizabethKeyes/fs-journal/quizzes/week08.md

 **6.** What is the primary purpose of End-to-End (E2E) Testing?
 <!-- enter you answer in the space below -->
 ```
+E2E testing is utilized to run a full check of the front-end and back-end of an application before launching it to users, to ensure that no unexpected errors are present.
 ```
 **7.** Why is branching important to version control?
 <!-- enter you answer in the space below -->
 ```
+Branching allows us to maintain an intact, functional version of our application when any changes are made.
+Additionally, before merging the altered branch with the main branch, we can compare any changes that were made and do a thorough review of the code to ensure that it will remain functional.
 ```
 **8.** When should code review happen?
 <!-- enter you answer in the space below -->